-PAÏR's mission is to provide innovative alternative investment opportunities.
+The mission of PAÏR Investment Company Limited (PAÏR, PICL, and the Company) is to provide innovative alternative investment opportunities.
 We aim to generate superior risk-adjusted returns for our investors and strong profitable growth for our shareholders.

-Business Ethics and Conduct
+1.2 Business Ethics and Conduct